default-services/components/README.md

 <br>

 ## 🐱‍👓 Learn
-Learn about the Default component library by reviewing the [Default documentation](https://default.services).
+Learn more, with the [Default documentation](https://default.services).
 <br><br>

 ## 🐱‍🐉 Support